JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Parses a path/filename and returns the file name and extension portion.
 That is the text to the right of the last backslash (\\) or colon (:).

 ```
-FUNCTION AfxGetFileNameX (BYREF wszPath AS WSTRING) AS CWSTR
+FUNCTION AfxGetFileNameX (BYREF wszPath AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |